Zainab-Alobed/ITNE352-Project-Group-B4/README.md

 - Functions:

-1. get_headlines + get_all_headlines
+1. get_headlines
-Those two functions are responsible for retrieving headlines from API endpoints /everything and //top-headlines
+This functions is responsible for retrieving headlines from API endpoint /top-headlines

 ![get headlines](images/server1.png)